Greenville in Greene County, New York — The American Northeast (Mid-Atlantic)

 Location.
 42° 24.944′ N, 74° 1.336′ W. Marker is in Greenville, New York, in Greene County.
 Marker is on New York State Route 32, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Greenville NY 12083, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Greenville (within shouting distance of this marker); Talmage-Atwater (approx. 0.3 miles away); Benjamin Spees (approx. half a mile away); First School (approx. 0.6 miles away); Grist Mill (approx. ¾ mile away); Albany County (approx. 1½ miles away); Early Sawmill (approx. 2½ miles away); John E. Lawe (approx. 4.7 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Greenville (within shouting distance of this marker); 1635 English Lawyer (approx. ¼ mile away); Talmage-Atwater (approx. 0.3 miles away); Benjamin Spees (approx. half a mile away); First School (approx. 0.6 miles away); Grist Mill (approx. ¾ mile away); Manor House (approx. 1.3 miles away); Albany County (approx. 1½ miles away).
 Touch for a list and map of all markers in Greenville.

 Also see . . .
-Edwin Drake. first to drill for oil in America.
-(Submitted on February 2, 2019, by Steve Stoessel of Niskayuna, New York.)
+Edwin Drake. first to drill (Submitted on February 2, 2019, by Steve Stoessel of Niskayuna, New York.)

 Credits.
-This page was last revised on February 3, 2019.
-This page originally submitted on February 2, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 56 times since then.
-Photo 1. submitted on February 2, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on October 21, 2020.
+It was originally submitted on February 2, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 129 times since then and 8 times this year.
+Photos: 1. submitted on February 2, 2019, by Steve Stoessel of Niskayuna, New York.
+2. submitted on October 18, 2020, by Allen C. Browne of Silver Spring, Maryland. • Andrew Ruppenstein was the editor who published this page.